What is the biggest risk in technical diving?

 If you’ve dealt with a specific issue or emergency situation in ‘real life’, then you have experience of dealing with that specific instance.

-Always remember that the issue you’ve not yet dealt with – the lesson you’ve not yet learned, – might be the one that eventually kills you.
+Always remember that the issue you’ve not yet dealt with – the lesson you’ve not yet learned – might be the one that eventually kills you.
+The risk in technical diving is that unknown and unforseeable problems always exist.

 We are only as capable as our weakest competency, our stupidest mistake and our worst day.